Copinance/copinance-os/CONTRIBUTING.md

 ### Commit Messages

-Use clear, descriptive commit messages:
+Use clear, descriptive commit messages.
+A commit message template is available in [`.gitmessage`](.gitmessage) to help you follow these conventions:

 ```
 feat: add sentiment analysis workflow